Quafadas/vecxt/site/docs/_docs/benchmarks/increments.md

 The case here is nuanced.
 The looped version is significantly faster, for small array sizes.

 It could be, that the vectorised version is somehow inefficiently initiated.
-Whilst the case is more nuanced, I'm targeting larger data sizes, and so the vectorised version is left in.
+Whilst the case is more nuanced, I'm targeting larger data sizes, and so the vectorised version is left in, where it holds a cca 20% throughput advantage.